Pioneer-Studios/Macro/README.md

 Welcome to the Pioneer Macro repository!
 This project is dedicated to providing a set of open-source macroeconomics-based trading strategies for the financial markets.
 Whether you're a seasoned trader, a financial analyst, or someone interested in exploring the intersection of macroeconomics and trading, this repository aims to be a valuable resource for you.

+## What is Semi-Open-Source?

+This repository and the Pioneer codebase is open-source, for a given period of time.
+It is designed to aid in the  If succesful, these algorithms could be useful for the individual retail algotrader.
+Additionally, we accept and even encourage all invited developers, quants, scientists, redditors, and more to improve the strategies.
+These strategies serve as a codebase to start and build off of.
+If you would like to submit upgraded versions or your own strategies to the codebase, please do!

 ## Overview

 Pioneer Macro is designed to leverage macroeconomic indicators and principles to create trading strategies that can navigate the complexities of the financial markets.
 The repository includes a collection of algorithms, scripts, and tools that can be used to implement and test these strategies.